CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Metrics Details

-Performance of a causal discovery approach depends how accurately it identifies the true causal edges, the proportion of correctly identified edges, and how closely it resembles to the true causal graph.
+The performance of a causal discovery approach depends on how accurately it identifies the true causal edges, the proportion of correctly identified edges, and how closely it resembles the true causal graph.

 True Positive Rate (TPR), also known as Sensitivity or Recall, measures the ability of the model to accurately identify the causal edges.
-In case of causal discovery, TPR is defined as follows:
+In the case of causal discovery, TPR is defined as follows:

 Here, TP (true positive) represents the total number of correctly identified causal edges and FN (false negative) denotes the total number of unidentified causal edges.

 TPR alone is not sufficient to measure the performance of a model because it primarily focuses on correctly identified positive cases, and can give an impressive result even with many false edges.
 For this reason, False Discovery Rate (FDR) is used in conjunction with TPR because FDR considers both the number of correctly identified causal edges and the number of incorrectly identified causal edges.
 FDR is defined as follows: